 - Set foot on all 7 continents

-- Do something in every county in your state/country.
+- Have dinner in every county in your state/country.

-- See every Canadian province and territory by train
+- Explore every French province and territory by train

 - Visit every country in Central and South America

-It’s healthy to have dreams and goals and even healthier to work to achieve them.
+It’s healthy to have dreams and goals, but even healthier to work to achieve them.
 They don’t even have to be about travel.
 Morgan Freeman and Jack Nicholson showed that in The Bucket List.

 What your goal is doesn’t matter, really, as long as you have at least one.
 For as Ernest Hemingway once said, “It is good to have an end to journey toward; but it is the journey that matters, in the end.”